robertmartin8/ReasonableDeviations/_posts/2017-06-10-conway-python.md

 <img src="{{ site.imageurl }}conway/Rpentomino.png" style="width:300px;"/>
 </center>

 Perhaps you’d expect its behaviour to be vaguely similar to that of the beacon.
-But the wonderful thing about Life is that…
+But the wonderful thing about Life is the dazzling complexity that can result from a simple seed.
+See for yourself:

-See for yourself.

 <center>
 <img src="{{ site.imageurl }}conway/rpentomino.gif" style="width:400px;"/>